 % python -m scalene test/testme.py

-To perform both line-level CPU and memory profiling, you first need to build the specialized memory allocator by running
+Otherwise, you first need to build the specialized memory allocator by running

-Profiling on a Mac OS X system:
+Profiling on a Mac OS X system (without using Homebrew):

 % DYLD_INSERT_LIBRARIES=$PWD/libscalene.dylib PYTHONMALLOC=malloc python -m scalene test/testme.py